 3M History

-- According to the company’s official website, the five founders all had a single goal in mind for the company at the beginning: to mine corundum, a mineral found in a Crystal Bay mine.
+3M was founded in 1902 by Dr. J Danley Budd, John Dwan, William A. McGonagle, Herman W. Cable, and Henry S. Bryan.
+According to the company’s official website, the five founders all had a single goal in mind for the company at the beginning: to mine corundum, a mineral found in a Crystal Bay mine.

 - Although the company’s founders didn’t have luck with corundum, a partnership began that would take the company to global proportions.

 - In 1910, the company settled in St. Paul, Minnesota, and within ten years, created the waterproof sandpaper used to repel dust during automobile manufacturing.
+Among the company’s early inventions were also sound-deadening materials for automobiles.

 - In 1925, the invention of masking tape by Richard G. Drew started the company’s Scotch brand, which grew to include cellophane tape and pressure-sensitive tape.
+Scotch tape remains one of 3M’s most iconic products.

-- By World War II, 3M began manufacturing products for the military, including Scotchlite™ Reflective Sheeting and filament adhesive tape, which expanded the company into the graphics arts industry, leading to offset printing plates.
+- By World War II, 3M began manufacturing products for the military, including Scotchlite™ Reflective Sheeting and filament adhesive tape, which expanded the company into the graphic arts industry, leading to offset printing plates.

 - The company’s enormous success led to the opening of several factories worldwide, including locations in Australia, Canada, Mexico, France, and England.